 U.S. Savings Bonds

-US savings bonds come in two primary types: The Series I savings bond and the Series EE savings bond.
-Both have unique benefits.
-If you are more than a year away from needing your down payment money, they provide tremendous benefits because investors are guaranteed to never lose money.
+If you are more than a year away from needing your down payment money, they provide significant benefits, because investors are guaranteed to never lose money.
 That level of protection is vital when dealing with money that you need, such as down payment cash for real estate.